-The following factors will affect the District in the future and were considered in preparing the District's budget for the 2022-23 fiscal year:
+The following factors will affect the District in the future and were considered in preparing the District's budget for the 2023-24 fiscal year:

-- For 2022-23 one of the main sources of funding continues to be COVID related grant dollars specifically ESSER III 11t.
-The District has built the remainder of ESSER III into the 2022-23 budget. - When building the District's budget, one of the first considerations is the state aid funding and increase or decrease in foundation allowance.
-The District had good reason to assume a foundation allowance increase of up towards \$400 per pupil in 2022-23.
-The actual increase amount was set at \$450 per pupil which will most likely result in a revenue increase at the time of budget amendment assuming no other decreases. - Along with building in foundation allowance assumptions, the District must also take student count into consideration.
-Madison saw a substantial dip in FTE during the 2021-22 fiscal year.
+- For 2022-23 one of the main sources of funding continues to be COVID related grant dollars specifically ESSER III.
+The District has built the remainder of ESSER III into the 2023-24 budget. - When building the District's budget, one of the first considerations is the state aid funding and increase or decrease in foundation allowance.
+The District had good reason to assume a foundation allowance increase of up towards \$350 per pupil in 2023-24.
+The actual increase amount was set at \$458 per pupil which will most likely result in a revenue increase at the time of budget amendment assuming no other decreases. - Along with building in foundation allowance assumptions, the District must also take student count into consideration.
+Madison saw a slight increase in FTE during the 2022-23 fiscal year.
 As a result, District administration prioritized marketing for growth in student count.
-For the 2022-23 budget the District opted to assume an increase that would put enrollment at approximately 900 students. - The District is fortunate to have the upmost support from the Madison Heights community.
+For the 2023-24 budget the District opted to assume an increase that would put enrollment at approximately 1,000 students. - The District is fortunate to have the upmost support from the Madison Heights community.
 In 2021, the 2022 school building and site bonds were passed allowing the District to make some much needed infrastructure improvements.
-With the additional funding of bond dollars, the District is able to allocate more of the general fund budget towards direct support for the students and staff. - With the MEA, MAA, IUOE 324, and AFSCME Local 1468 contracts all being previously negotiated, the only union contract that is expiring during the 2022-23 year is our AFSCME Paraprofessional group.
-With potential contract increase parameters not known when developing the 2022-23 budget, the District will need to build any increase into its budget amendments during the year.
+With the additional funding of bond dollars, the District is able to allocate more of the general fund budget towards direct support for the students and staff.